 Writing

-Our writing begins in Reception where we support their early writing development through a structured progression of skills.
+Our writing begins in Reception where we support early writing development through a structured progression of skills.
 Based on HeidiSong’s Chart of Developmental Progression, our curriculum is divided into several stages that align with the educational needs of young learners.
-This document outlines a developmental progression of a child's writing skills, categorized into twelve distinct stages, from essential pictorial representation to more complex spelling and sentence structures.
-West Wycombe School uses this developmental process to support children's writing development in Reception by recognizing and nurturing each writing stage.
+This document outlines a developmental progression of a child's writing skills, categorised into twelve distinct stages, from essential pictorial representation to more complex spelling and sentence structures.
+West Wycombe School uses this developmental process to support children's writing development in Reception, by recognising and nurturing each writing stage.
 They encourage children to express ideas through pictures and random scribbling, gradually guiding them towards using symbols, random letters, and letter strings.
 Children are introduced to environmental print, beginning sounds, and inventive spelling as they progress.
 This structured approach helps children develop their literacy skills in a supportive and systematic manner, ensuring that each child moves through the stages at their own pace, ultimately achieving more accurate spelling and writing patterns.
-This structured approach helps them develop the necessary skills to become confident and competent writers.
-We use phonics skills to support their writing.
+Additionally, it helps them develop the necessary skills to become confident and competent writers.
+We use phonics skills to support writing.

 Impact

 Our writing curriculum will significantly impact our students in the short and long term.
-By the end of each key stage, our students will:
+Our students will:

 - Be confident and competent writers who can write effectively for different purposes and audiences.

-- Have a diverse set of writing skills and the ability to apply them to different genres and text types.
+- Have a diverse set of writing skills and knowledge, with the ability to apply them to different genres and text types.

-- Be able to articulate their ideas and thoughts clearly and creatively.
+- Be able to articulate their ideas and thoughts clearly and creatively, both verbally and through the written word.

 - Understand transcription (spelling and handwriting) and composition (articulating and structuring ideas in speech and writing).